We Never Learn

 We Never Learn (ぼくたちは勉強ができない, Bokutachi wa Benkyō ga Dekinai), also known as BokuBen (ぼく勉), is a Japanese manga series written and illustrated by Taishi Tsutsui.
+It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from February 2017 to December 2020, with its individual chapters collected and published by Shueisha in twenty-one tankōbon volumes.
 The series follows the story of Nariyuki Yuiga, a high school student tasked with tutoring three female geniuses as they start to gradually develop romantic feelings for him.
-It was serialized in Weekly Shōnen Jump magazine from February 2017 to December 2020, with its individual chapters collected and published by Shueisha in twenty-one tankōbon volumes.

-An anime television series adaptation by Studio Silver and Arvo Animation aired from April to June 2019.
+An anime television series adaptation produced by Studio Silver and Arvo Animation aired from April to June 2019.
 A second season aired from October to December of the same year.
 The manga also spawned two light novel spin-offs released in 2019.

 Viz Media licensed the manga in North America and serialized it in their digital Weekly Shonen Jump magazine and started releasing it in print in 2018.
 Shueisha simultaneously published the series in English on the website and app Manga Plus in January 2019.
 The anime series is licensed by Aniplex of America.

 Plot

-Nariyuki Yuiga is a senior high school student attending Ichinose Academy who, in order to secure a university scholarship, must tutor three female geniuses in different subjects: Fumino Furuhashi is a genius in literature, but horrible at mathematics; Rizu Ogata is a genius in mathematics, but terrible at literature; and Uruka Takemoto is a genius on the athletic field, but dreadful at all other subjects.
+Nariyuki Yuiga is a senior high school student attending Ichinose Academy who, in order to secure a university scholarship, must tutor three female geniuses in different subjects: Fumino Furuhashi is a genius in humanities, but horrible at science and mathematics; Rizu Ogata is a genius in science and mathematics, but terrible at humanities; and Uruka Takemoto is a genius on the athletic field, but dreadful in academics.
 As the girls work with Nariyuki to achieve their academic goals, they must also deal with their growing feelings for him.
 As the story progresses, two other girls are focused upon: Mafuyu Kirisu, their teacher who despite her professionalism, is a slob at home, and Asumi Kominami, a rōnin who has the appearance of a middle schooler despite her age.

 Near the middle of the story, at the Ichinose School Festival, rumor has it that people who are touching when the first firework goes off are destined to become a couple.
 During this event, Nariyuki encounters one of the girls, but her identity is obscured upon the chapter's first release.
 The story has five separate endings with Nariyuki ending up with one of the five girls.
 While their endings vary, the focused girl is the one who Nariyuki encountered at the fireworks.
 The final chapter shows instead another continuity where all the girls, including various secondary characters, end up touching Nariyuki during the festival, and the fireworks school legend is revealed to have been created by Nariyuki's late father in his youth.
-Flashes of the other endings are seen by the girls, signifying that in this new reality any of the events leading up to them have the same probability to occur.
+Flashes of the other endings are seen by the girls, signifying that in this new reality, any of the events leading up to them have the same probability to occur.